abap-ai/mcp/docs/Prompts.md

 - Standardized ways to invoke specific capabilities
 - Parameterized templates (with arguments)
-- Multi-modal content (text, images, resources)
+- Multi-modal content (text, images, audio, resources)
 - Consistent conversation patterns

 Prompts are identified by a unique name and can accept arguments to customize their behavior.